EAT Pages: What Are The Key Things To Include In Your ‘About’ Page?

 An ‘About’ page is also a great way to offer insight into how your services work.
 Take Airbnb as an example.
 This travel company rose to international prominence through a simple service that allows customers to rent out other people’s homes.
 Their ‘How Airbnb Works’ page within the ‘About’ section reflects that, showing the booking and listing process as a simple step-by-step visual checklist.

-In our previous point, we touched upon the importance of using your ‘About’ page to offer a glimpse behind the scenes and show off your workforce.
-By taking that a step further and profiling your team members, you create an instant connection between the consumer and your employees.
+Our previous point touched upon the importance of using your ‘About’ page to offer a glimpse behind the scenes and show off your workforce.
+By profiling your team members, you create an instant connection between the consumer and your employees by taking that a step further.

-If you’re going to be working with clients, this is a great way to break the ice without even picking up the phone.
+If you’re working with clients, this is a great way to break the ice without even picking up the phone.

 If someone has been praising you, don’t be afraid to shout about it!

-Before you head off to update your ‘About’ page, make sure you don’t forget these key points.
+Before you head off to update your ‘About’ page, ensure you don’t forget these key points.

 Visuals are important